kartik-v/yii2-widget-datepicker/README.md

 [![Monthly Downloads](https://poser.pugx.org/kartik-v/yii2-widget-datepicker/d/monthly)](https://packagist.org/packages/kartik-v/yii2-widget-datepicker)
 [![Daily Downloads](https://poser.pugx.org/kartik-v/yii2-widget-datepicker/d/daily)](https://packagist.org/packages/kartik-v/yii2-widget-datepicker)

 The DatePicker widget is a Yii 2 wrapper for the [Bootstrap DatePicker plugin](http://eternicode.github.io/bootstrap-datepicker) with various enhancements.
 The plugin is a fork of Stefan Petre's DatePicker (of eyecon.ro), with improvements by @eternicode.
-The widget is specially styled for Yii framework 2.0 and Bootstrap 3 and allows graceful degradation to a normal HTML text input, if the browser does not support JQuery.
+The widget is specially styled for Bootstrap 3 and Bootstrap 4 for Yii 2 Framework.
+The widget allows graceful degradation to a normal HTML text input, if the browser does not support JQuery.
 The widget supports these markups:

 * Simple Input Markup
 * Component Markup - Addon Prepended